orb-community/pktvisor/README.md

     Taps and Collection Policies may be created by passing the appropriate YAML configuration file to --config, and/or by enabling the admin REST API with --admin-api and using the appropriate endpoints.

-    Alternatively, for simple use cases you may specify IFACE, which is either a network interface or an IP address (4 or 6).
+    Alternatively, for simple use cases you may specify IFACE, which is either a network interface, an IP address (4 or 6), or "auto".
 If this is specified, "default" Tap and Collection Policies will be created with a "pcap" input stream on the specified interfaced, along with the built in "net", "dns", and "pcap" Stream Handler modules attached.
+If "auto" is specified, the most used ethernet interface will be chosen.
     Note that this feature may be deprecated in the future.

     For more documentation, see https://pktvisor.dev

     Base Options:
       -d                                    Daemonize; fork and continue running in the background [default: false] -h --help                             Show this screen
       -v                                    Verbose log output
       --no-track                            Don't send lightweight, anonymous usage metrics --version                             Show version
     Web Server Options:
-      -l HOST                     Run web server on the given host or IP [default: localhost] -p PORT                     Run web server on the given port [default: 10853] --tls                       Enable TLS on the web server --tls-cert FILE             Use given TLS cert.
+      -l HOST                               Run web server on the given host or IP (default: localhost) -p PORT                               Run web server on the given port (default: 10853) --tls                                 Enable TLS on the web server --tls-cert FILE                       Use given TLS cert.
 Required if --tls is enabled.
       --tls-key FILE                        Use given TLS private key.
 Required if --tls is enabled.
-      --admin-api                 Enable admin REST API giving complete control plane functionality [default: false] When not specified, the exposed API is read-only access to module status and metrics.
+      --admin-api                           Enable admin REST API giving complete control plane functionality [default: false]
+                                            When not specified, the exposed API is read-only access to module status and metrics.
                                             When specified, write access is enabled for all modules.
     Geo Options:
       --geo-city FILE                       GeoLite2 City database to use for IP to Geo mapping --geo-asn FILE                        GeoLite2 ASN database to use for IP to ASN mapping --geo-cache-size N                    GeoLite2 LRU cache size, 0 to disable. (default: 10000) --default-geo-city FILE               Default GeoLite2 City database to be loaded if no other is specified --default-geo-asn FILE                Default GeoLite2 ASN database to be loaded if no other is specified
     Configuration:
-      --config FILE               Use specified YAML configuration to configure options, Taps, and Collection Policies Please see https://pktvisor.dev for more information
+      --config FILE                         Use specified YAML configuration to configure options, Taps, and Collection Policies
+                                            Please see https://pktvisor.dev for more information
+    Crashpad:
+      --cp-disable                          Disable crashpad collector
+      --cp-token TOKEN                      Crashpad token for remote crash reporting --cp-url URL                          Crashpad server url
+      --cp-custom USERDEF                   Crashpad optional user defined field --cp-path PATH                        Crashpad handler binary
     Modules:
       --module-list                         List all modules which have been loaded (builtin and dynamic).
       --module-dir DIR                      Set module load path.
 All modules in this directory will be loaded.
     Logging Options:
       --log-file FILE                       Log to the given output file name --syslog                              Log to syslog
     Prometheus Options:
-      --prometheus                Ignored, Prometheus output always enabled (left for backwards compatibility) --prom-instance ID          Optionally set the 'instance' label to given ID Handler Module Defaults:
+      --prometheus                          Ignored, Prometheus output always enabled (left for backwards compatibility) --prom-instance ID                    Optionally set the 'instance' label to given ID Metric Enrichment Options:
+      --iana-service-port-registry FILE     IANA Service Name and Transport Protocol Port Number Registry file in CSV format Handler Module Defaults:
-      --max-deep-sample N         Never deep sample more than N% of streams (an int between 0 and 100) [default: 100] --periods P                 Hold this many 60 second time periods of history in memory [default: 5] pcap Input Module Options: (applicable to default policy when IFACE is specified only) -b BPF                      Filter packets using the given tcpdump compatible filter expression.
-Example: "port 53" -H HOSTSPEC                 Specify subnets (comma separated) to consider HOST, in CIDR form.
-In live capture this /may/ be detected automatically from capture device but /must/ be specified for pcaps.
+      --max-deep-sample N                   Never deep sample more than N% of streams (an int between 0 and 100) (default: 100)
+      --periods P                            Hold this many 60 second time periods of history in memory (default: 5) pcap Input Module Options:              (applicable to default policy when IFACE is specified only) -b BPF                                Filter packets using the given tcpdump compatible filter expression.
+Example: "port 53"
+      -H HOSTSPEC                           Specify subnets (comma separated) to consider HOST, in CIDR form.
+In live capture this
+                                            /may/ be detected automatically from capture device but /must/ be specified for pcaps.
                                             Example: "10.0.1.0/24,10.0.2.1/32,2001:db8::/64"
                                             Specifying this for live capture will append to any automatic detection.

 ```

 ### Using a Configuration File